Theatre Memphis: Showagon

 Showagon is the educational component of Theatre Memphis whose four actors present a variety of productions that tour to local schools, libraries and other locations.

 Notable productions

 Theatre Memphis presents an annual production of Charles Dickens' A Christmas Carol begun by Sherwood Lohrey in 1978.
 In 2010, the show was presented with an all-new redesigned set after the old one had been used for the previous 32 years.

 Accomplishments

 In 2011, Theatre Memphis was recognized by the American Association of Community Theatre for outstanding service to community theatres.
 Some of the accomplishments cited included a balanced budget for six consecutive years while increasing operating budgets by 50%, consistent artistic excellence recognition for productions and staff from local, state and national organizations and adding additional staff for production consistency and quality.
 They were also recognized for their education and outreach programs and for developing innovative projects to raise funds, patrons, and awareness.

-In 2020, the American Association of Community Theatre bestowed the Diamond Crown Award to Theatre Memphis honoring it as one of the most as one of the most successful and celebrated community theatres in our nation.
-It is given annually to a single long-established community theatre that has exhibited continuous growth over the last decade and shows the potential for continued growth into the future.
-The AACT is the premiere community theatre organization in the United States, dedicated to empowering their 7000 theatres to become cornerstones of the creative life of their communities.